Controlled Environment Horticulture: Space Conditioning Systems for Indoor CEH

 Justification for Proposed Change

 CEH facilities, particularly indoor facilities with high lighting power density, are among the most energy-intensive buildings in California.
 In these facilities, the lighting and space conditioning systems make up about 80 percent of energy consumption, split roughly evenly between the two systems.
 Each of these two end-uses provides significant opportunities for savings.
-Until this code cycle, CEH lighting has been the primary focus of Title 24, Part 6, leaving significant opportunity for code to regulate CEH space conditioning systems and achieve deep statewide savings.
+Until this code cycle, CEH lighting was the primary focus of Title 24, Part 6, leaving significant opportunity for code to regulate CEH space conditioning systems and achieve deep statewide savings.
 For indoor cannabis facilities, flower rooms contribute roughly 86 percent of facility energy use.
-A field study of flower rooms in two California CEH facility found an average Energy Use Intensity (EUI) of 760 kBtu/yr per ft.
+A field study of flower rooms in two California CEH facility found an average Energy Use Intensity (EUI) of 760 kBtu/yr per ft2 (Stober & Weitze, 2024).

-Over the past decade, industry has significantly advanced the development of variable capacity, fully integrated space conditioning systems suitable for high latent loads, and capable of quickly adjusting to highly variable loads, which offer better environmental control and far more efficient operation than fixed-capacity fully decoupled3 systems.
-Unfortunately, many designers continue to use inefficient fully decoupled equipment in the design of new facilities, even though much more efficient, better performing, integrated equipment is now available from multiple manufacturers and has been recommended for energy efficiency and more precise environmental control in industry best practices guides for several years.
+Over the past decade, industry has significantly advanced the development of high-capacity, efficient commercial dehumidifiers, plant canopy sensors, and controls that can integrate HVAC and dehumidification equipment, as well as variable capacity, fully integrated space conditioning systems.
+Integrated systems that are suitable for high latent loads, and capable of quickly adjusting to highly variable loads, which offer better environmental control and more efficient operation than most fixed-capacity fully decoupled[2] systems.
+However, decoupled systems that use high-efficiency equipment and a central control system that stages and modulates equipment based on readings from humidity and temperature sensors co-located in the canopy can also operate efficiently.
+Unfortunately, many designers continue to use inefficient fully decoupled equipment in the design of new facilities, even though much more efficient, better performing equipment and controls are now available from multiple manufacturers and have been recommended for energy efficiency and more precise environmental control in industry best practices guides for several years (Resource Innovation Institute, 2022; Harris Design Studio, 2022).

 The market’s failure to broadly adopt this more efficient space conditioning equipment presents an excellent opportunity for the energy code to develop new efficiency requirements for CEH facilities.

 Furthermore, the more precise temperature and humidity control provided by variable-capacity integrated systems can increase crop yields, reduce mold risk, and help avoid crop loss.
-As demonstrated in a recent comparative study4, facilities using these systems can produce more dried product per square foot and per kWh, improving both space and energy resource efficiency.
+As demonstrated in a Statewide CASE Team review of recent unpublished data from 10 flower rooms and 42 grow cycles, facilities using these systems can produce more dried product per square foot and per kWh, improving both space and energy resource efficiency.
+Note that this study was a parallel comparison across different facilities, not a before/after upgrade.

 Relevant Documents